Tânia Morais

 Tânia Fernandes Morais (born 12 September 1982) is a Luxembourgish Association football referee and former footballer.

 Early life

 Morais moved from Portugal to Luxembourg at the age of eight.
 Morais studied economics.

 Career

 Morais played as a goalkeeper before starting refereeing in 2001.

-Morais became the first Luxembourgian female referee to referee a senior men's game.
+Morais became the first Luxembourgish female referee to referee a senior men's game.
 She has refereed games in the French and Belgian women's leagues.
 She has been involved in basketball in Luxembourg.
 Morais obtained a FIFA Referee License.
 She has a brother.